PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Algorithm Design

 \section{Algorithm Design}

 This section introduces an iterative algorithm devised to solve $\mathbb{P}_0$ by alternately optimizing two different sets of variables.
-Each iteration comprises two stages below: \begin{itemize} \item Stage 1: Given fixed $(\bm{p},\bm{B})$, optimize $(\bm{f},\bm{g},\bm{\lambda})$. \item Stage 2: Given obtained $(\bm{f},\bm{g},\bm{\lambda})$, optimize $(\bm{p},\bm{B})$. \end{itemize} Stage 1 in Sec.~\ref{subsec:optimization_cmp} optimizes computation energy and privacy protection while transmission-related variables are fixed.
-Stage 2 in Sec.~\ref{subsec:optimization_tr} further optimizes the remaining variables based on the outcomes from Stage 1.
-The overall RA algorithm and its analysis are detailed in Sec.~\ref{subsec:analysis}.
+Each iteration comprises two stages below: \begin{itemize} \item Stage 1: Given fixed $(\bm{p},\bm{B})$, optimize $(\bm{f},\bm{g},\bm{\lambda})$. \item Stage 2: Given obtained $(\bm{f},\bm{g},\bm{\lambda})$, optimize $(\bm{p},\bm{B})$. \end{itemize} Stage 1 in Section~\ref{subsec:optimization_cmp} optimizes computation energy and privacy protection while transmission-related variables are fixed.
+Stage 2 in Section~\ref{subsec:optimization_tr} further optimizes the remaining variables based on the outcomes from Stage 1.
+The overall RA algorithm and its analysis are detailed in Section~\ref{subsec:analysis}.